-There are 2 modes for users to backup/restore the configuration file, Local File mode and TFTP Server mode.
+There are 3 modes for users to backup/restore the configuration file, Local File mode, TFTP Server mode and USB mode.

 Local File mode: In this mode, the switch acts as the file server.
 Users can browse the target folder and then type the file name to backup the configuration.
 Users can also browse the target folder and select existed configuration file to restore the configuration back to the switch.
 This mode is only provided by Web UI while CLI is not supported.